laurisuurvali/training-app/README.md

 # The New You - personal trainer

+This repository is a clone with no commit history of our private repository to protect sensitive data.

 ##  Description
 The Training and Nutrition Application is a web app which allows users to participate in Challenges  to achieve optimal weight and a strong body.
 The application provides users with a mandatory training and nutrition plan on a daily basis and necessary tips.